voodooattack/e2d/readme.md

 When using this library, you'll probably want to do something like this:

+# API Stability

+This API is basically under heavy rewrite to make some of the parts faster and more optimized.
+That means you should use the library with the intent of helping me make it better!
+It's almost ready for production use, but I need your help.
+Pull requests are encouraged and would seriously help me speed up the process of making this API a reality.

 ```javascript
 //This works in both browser AND worker.